e-kif/name_of_thrones/README.md

 ### A Tale of Two Storages

 - *Ephemeral vs Eternal:* Choose your storage wisely!
-Will you live in the fleeting moment with JSON-based-in-memory storage (vanishing upon program shutdown, like a Read Priest's visions), or will you etch your data into PostgreSQL, ensuring persistence through every restart - because some things, like Valyrian steel and grudges, are meant to last forever.
+Will you live in the fleeting moment with JSON-based-in-memory storage (vanishing upon program shutdown, like a Read Priest's visions), or will you etch your data into PostgreSQL, ensuring persistence through every restart?
+Some things, like Valyrian steel and grudges, are meant to last forever - and the North remembers.

 ### Lords, Ladies, and The Office